Imharsh08/Scheduler/docs/documentation.md

 The application is built with React and Next.js.
 Here are the key components in `src/components/`:

 - **`page.tsx`**: The main application component.
 It holds and manages all the primary state for the application (tasks, schedules, shifts, etc.) and passes data and functions down to child components.
+It's the central hub for all application logic.
 - **`Header.tsx`**: The top navigation bar.
 It contains primary actions like "Save Schedule," "Download PDF," and a menu for accessing settings, integrations, and view modes.
 - **`PressWorkloadPanel.tsx`**: Displays a horizontally scrolling list of `PressWorkloadCard` components.
 It calculates the workload for each press and allows the user to select a press, which filters the rest of the UI.
 - **`TaskList.tsx`**: The panel that displays the list of `TaskCard` components for unscheduled jobs.
 It includes functionality to load tasks from the Google Sheet and sorts them by priority and delivery date.
 - **`ScheduleGrid.tsx`**: The main scheduling area.
 It displays a 7-day week, with columns for each day containing `ShiftSlot` components.
 This is the drop target for scheduling tasks.
 - **`ShiftSlot.tsx`**: Represents a single shift (e.g., Monday Day).
 It displays its capacity, progress, and a list of `ScheduledTaskCard`s that have been assigned to it.
 - **`ScheduledTaskCard.tsx`**: A compact card representing a task that has been placed on the schedule.
 It shows key details and is color-coded by its die number.
-It includes buttons to edit or remove the task.
+It includes buttons to edit or remove the task and is draggable to other shifts.
 - **`TaskCard.tsx`**: A card representing an unscheduled task in the `TaskList`.
 It displays all job details and provides the drag handle and the click-to-schedule menu.
 - **`ValidationDialog.tsx`**: A multi-step modal that appears when a user tries to schedule a task.
 It handles die selection, operation type selection, quantity adjustment, and both single-shift and multi-shift planning.
 - **`GanttChartView.tsx`**: An alternative view to the `ScheduleGrid`.
 It uses the `recharts` library to display a Gantt chart for the selected press, including bars for vacant time.
-- **Dialogs**:
+- **Dialogs**: A suite of modals for specific functions:
     - `IntegrationDialog.tsx`: Manages the Google Sheet URLs.
     - `ColorSettingsDialog.tsx`: Allows users to assign colors to dies.
     - `ProductionConditionsDialog.tsx`: A read-only view of all loaded manufacturing conditions.
     - `AllScheduledTasksDialog.tsx`: A master table view of all scheduled jobs.
     - `EditScheduledTaskDialog.tsx`: A modal for adjusting the quantity of an already-scheduled task.
+    - `ScheduleSettingsDialog.tsx`: Manages schedule horizon (weekly/monthly) and holidays.

 ---